-23. A person who fails within a reasonable time to produce to any authorised officer for examination by him any licence, permit or other document prescribed by this Act, when requested to do so by such authorised officer, is guilty of an offence and is liable to imprisonment for one month or to a fine of £100.
+23. A person who fails within a reasonable time to produce to any authorised officer for examination by him any licence, permit or other document prescribed by this Act or the EC Regulation, when requested to do so by such authorised officer, is guilty of an offence and is liable to imprisonment for one month or to a fine of £100.